Top Choices From The List

 Unfortunately, there aren’t onboard troubleshooting buttons on it despite its cost but it surely has RGB lighting that none of the above motherboards has.
 For $260, this one is a fine option for any mid to high-end Gaming PC.

 GIGABYTE X570 AORUS Ultra

 This one is the ultimate choice for any high-end Gaming PC because it is the first motherboard on the list to feature real heavy heatsinks that have a copper heat pipe for heat dissipation.
-As there are 12+2 power phases in total that are actually a 6+2 power phases, it requires some serious cooling for strong overclocking.
+As there are 12+2 power phases in total, it requires some serious cooling for strong overclocking.
 By just putting a lot of chokes on the motherboard, you can’t expect it to overclock with cool temperatures.
 You will need a good heatsink which this motherboard has.

 For cooling your chassis, there are 4x fan headers and 1x AIO pump header that will ensure that you have balanced airflow in your case.
 The board, however, has the BIOS Flash button on the PCB itself and not at the I/O which makes it difficult to update the bios because you will have to open up your case every time you have to do it but nonetheless it’s a rare occasion.
 This board also doesn’t feature any onboard troubleshooting features which I believe is really a CON for it because it costs $300.